Striated frogfish: Behaviour

-As with all frogfishes, A. hispidus is a voracious carnivore which will devour all right-sized prey that pass within reach, usually other fish, but sometimes even its own kind.
+As with all frogfishes, A. striatus is a voracious carnivore which will devour all right-sized prey that pass within reach, usually other fish, but sometimes even its own kind.
 It can swallow prey its own size.

 Like other members of its family, it has a benthic and solitary lifestyle.
 They gather during mating period, but do not tolerate each other any more after the act of fertilization.